-- \ This is an updated and amended version of a paper presented by the author to the Judicial Colloquium on the Domestic Application of International Human Rights Norms held at Harare, Zimbabwe, April 1989.
-That paper is published in Commonwealth Secretariat, Judicial Colloquium in Harare, Developing Human Rights Jurisprudence, volume 2: A Second Judicial Colloquium on the Domestic Application of International Human Rights Norms, November 1989, 49 ff. - \\ President of the Court of Appeal, Supreme Court of New South Wales; Commissioner and Member of the Executive Committee of the International Commission of Jurists, Geneva.
+This is an updated and amended version of a paper presented by the author to the Judicial Colloquia on the Domestic Application of International Human Rights Norms held at Harare, Zimbabwe, April 1989 and Banjul, The Gambia, November 1990.
+Those papers are published by the Commonwealth Secretariat, vol 2, Judicial Colloquium in Harare, Developing Human Rights Jurisprudence, volume 2: A Second Judicial Colloquium on the Domestic Application of International Human Rights Norms, November 1989, 49 ff and ibid, volume 3, A Third Colloquium on the Domestic Application of International Human Rights Norms, November 1990.
+See also M D Kirby, Implementing the Bangalore Principles on Human Rights Law (1989) 106 South Africa LJ 484.

+President of the Court of Appeal, Supreme Court of New South Wales; Commissioner and Member of the Executive Committee of the International Commission of Jurists, Geneva.
+Member of the International Labour Organisation Commission to

+South Africa.
 Member of the World Health Organisation Global Commission on AIDS.
+The Australian Human Rights Medal, 1991.
+Personal views.

+See G Bush quoted in G J Evans, "The New World Order and the United Nations" in M R Bustelo and P Alston, Whose New World Order: What Role for the United Nations?, Federation, Sydney, 1991, 1.

+M Gorbachev quoted ibid.

+United Nations Charter, article 1(2).

+Political Declaration: Strengthening the International Order, issued on 16 July 1991.
+See Bustelo and Alston, Appendix C, above n 1, p 155.

+See R Hill, "International Disputes and a New World Optimism", in Bustelo and Alston, above, 22.

+P Alston, "Human Rights in The New World Order: Discouraging Conclusions from the Gulf Crisis" in Bustelo and Alston, above, 98.

+1991, International Bar News, 36.
+See also International Commission of Jurists, Adama Diena (French text) Report of the ICJ on the Participation of Non-Governmental Organisations in the African Commission of Human and Peoples' Rights, Banjul, The Gambia, 5-7 October 1991; B K A Amoah, Participation of Non-Governmental Organisations in the Work of the African Commission on Human and Peoples' Rights, loc cit.

+R B Lillich and H Hannum, "Linkages Between International Human Rights and US Constitutional Law", in 79 American J of Int L, 158 (1985); see also G A Christenson, "Using Human Rights Law to Inform Due

+- process and Equal Protection Analyses 52 Cincinnati

+L Rev 3 (1983).

+- Advisory Group, Commonwealth Human Rights Initiative, put Our World to Rights, 1991.

+- n.
+Id, 2ff.

+- Id, 6.

+- 12. Id.
+22.

+- 3. Id, 22.
-Personal views. - The Bangalore Principles are published in the foregoing Commonwealth Secretariat document, 73-74.
-They are also published in (1988) 14 Commonwealth Law Bulletin, 1196 and in (1988) 62 ALJ 531. - 2.
-R G Mugabe, Inaugural Address to the Harare Judicial Colloquium in Commonwealth Secretariat, Developing Human Rights Jurisprudence, vol 2, 17. - Harare Declaration of Human Rights.
-This declaration is published in Commonwealth Secretariat, ibid, Vol 2, See also (1989) 15 Commonwealth Law Bulletin 999. - 4.
-[1990] 2 WLR 787 (CA). - 5.
-Salomon v Commissioners of Customs and Excise [1967] 2 also Chundawadra v Immigration Appeal Tribunal [1988]

-QB 116, 143 (CA) followed in Garland v British Rail
+- 4. The Bangalore Principles are published in the Commonwealth Secretariat document, 73-74.
+They are also published in (1988) 14 Commonwealth Law Bulletin, 1196 and in (1988) 62 ALJ 531.

+- 15. R G Mugabe, Inaugural Address to the Harare Judicial

+Colloquium in Commonwealth Secretariat, Developing

+Human Rights Jurisprudence, vol 2, 17. - 16.
+Harare Declaration of Human Rights.
+This declaration is published in Commonwealth Secretariat, ibid, Vol 2, 9.
+See also (1989) 15 Commonwealth Law Bulletin 999. - 17.
+Banjul Affirmation in Commonwealth Secretariat, Developing Human Rights Jurisprudence, Vol 3, "A Third Colloquium on the Domestic Application of International Human Rights Norms", London, 1991, 1 at 3. - 18.
+[1991] 1 AC 696; [1990] 2 WLR 787 (CA). - 19.
+Salomon v Commissioners of Customs and Excise [1967] 2 QB 116, 143 (CA) followed in Garland v

-Engineering Limited [1983] 2 AC 751, 771 (HL).
-See
+British Rail Engineering Limited [1983] 2 AC 751, 771 (HL).
+See also Chundawadra v Immigration Appeal